“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 We just happened to stumble upon the right letter at the right price at the right time for the area.

-But over time, we have learned how to create a system to accurately price properties, which focuses on smaller sub-areas within counties.
+But over time, we have learned how to create a system to accurately price properties.

 Rather than sending mail to the whole county, we now send mail to a specific zip code or area.

-But as you can see, we faced a lot of hurdles along the way.
+But as you can see, we faced a lot of hurdles along the way to achieving this dream.

 And to be honest, it was only due to my partner’s stubbornness that we didn’t give up.